Twin Quasar

-The Twin Quasar (also known as Twin QSO, Double Quasar, SBS 0957+561, TXS 0957+561, Q0957+561 or QSO 0957+561 A/B), was discovered in 1979 and was the first identified gravitationally lensed double quasar, not to be confused with the first detection of light deflection in 1919.
-It is a quasar that appears as two images, a result from gravitational lensing.
+The Twin Quasar (also known as Twin QSO, Double Quasar, SBS 0957+561, TXS 0957+561, Q0957+561 or QSO 0957+561 A/B), discovered in 1979, was the first identified gravitationally lensed quasar, It is a single quasar that appears in images as two identical quasars as a consequence of gravitational lensing.

 Quasar

-The Twin Quasar is a single quasar whose appearance is distorted by the gravity of another galaxy much closer to Earth along the same line of sight.
+The Twin Quasar is a single quasar whose appearance is distorted by the gravity of a galaxy along the line of sight from Earth.
 This gravitational lensing effect is a result of the warping of space-time by the nearby galaxy, as described by general relativity.
 The single quasar thus appears as two separate images, separated by 6 arcseconds.
 Both images have an apparent magnitude of 17, with the A component having 16.7 and the B component having 16.5.
 There is a 417 ± 3-day time lag between the two images.

 The Twin Quasar lies at redshift z = 1.41 (8.7 billion ly), while the lensing galaxy lies at redshift z = 0.355 (3.7 billion ly).
 The lensing galaxy with apparent dimension of 0.42×0.22 arcminutes lies almost in line with the B image, lying 1 arcsecond off.
 The quasar lies 10 arcminutes north of NGC 3079, in the constellation Ursa Major.
 The astronomical data services SIMBAD and NASA/IPAC Extragalactic Database (NED) list several other names for this system.